 How deep is your resource pool?

 A successful content marketing strategy draws from many talented people (even if you are a sole practitioner).
-Content is king, but getting it to the public involves more than fantastic writing.
-You may also have a team of videographers, graphic designers, and social media managers waiting in the wings.
+Content is king, but getting it to the public involves more than fantastic writing and fleshed-out marketing goals.
+You may also have a team of videographers, graphic designers, and social media managers waiting in the wings ready to tackle the workflow.

 Your entire team will depend on the content calendar to know where everything is in the pipeline.
 Each team member, filling their roles at just the right time, guarantees a successful production process.